-and I impulsively left lucrative high-tech careers in London, UK,
+and I impulsively left lucrative high-tech careers in London

 to downshift with our toddler twins towards a simpler, more practical and rural

 We sold our house and started renting the first of what

 turned out to be many lovely houses in some of the UK’s most scenic places.
 At first,

 I had very few practical skills.
 In fact, I did not even know how to look after

 my own children as they had been cared for full-time by daycare staff.
 I used